MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **ShowScanPstDlg** - Store repair check displayed error message

+#### Office.Outlook.Mac.BootPerf

+Collects time taken to boot Outlook.
+The boot time of Outlook is actively monitored to detect and diagnose regressions.
+It is also used to diagnose customer escalations as well as improve boot performance over time.

+The following fields are collected:

+- **MacOLKBootPerfDuration** - total time spent booting

+- **MacOLKBootPerfID** - identifier for the time spent booting

+#### Office.Outlook.Mac.PerformanceUnresponsive

+Used to identify user impacting issues in Outlook that may manifest as degraded performance.

+The following fields are collected:

+- **Duration** - time elapsed of degraded performance

+- **EventType** - type of event experiencing degraded performance

 #### Office.Performance.Boot

 Collected when an Office application is booted.
 Includes whether the boot was initiated by opening a file or launching via the Start menu, whether this was the first boot of the application, how much memory the application is using, and whether there was any blocking UI shown to the user.
 Used to measure how fast Office applications boot and how much memory they use when they start, to ensure there is an acceptable user experience.